[GUIDE] The Ultimate Gragas Tank Guide

 Looking for a tank that you can enjoy playing?
 You just found one.
 Welcome to the Ultimate Gragas Tank Guide.

 Gragas is a champion that was designed to tank massive damage, and who has the ability to dish out some serious pain to anyone who gets too close.
 This champ is especially powerful in the early laning phase of the game.
 Once you're done wrecking face early on, Gragas transitions very well into a terrific damage-soaking tank.
-At level 30 and ranked gameplay it's best to have two tanks, and this is holds true with Gragas because, while he can soak damage like nobody's business, he has low CC ability.

 The key word here is guide.
 This is not a walkthrough.
 I will provide you with my personal style and item build, but don't be afraid to change it up.
 This will be discussed as we progress through the guide.